 The amount of information available digitally is growing at a breathtaking rate.
 Both technical trends, such as the digitalization of media and processes, and social trends, such as pervasive social networks, contribute to this development.
 Whoever is able to analyze, structure and use this gigantic flood of data and its interconnections strategically has a competitive advantage.

-The application-oriented Master’s degree program Information Systems (IS) pursues precisely this aim.
-Based on scientific methodology, in three semesters, it will enable you to understand, design and implement complex, distributed and large information systems.
+The application-oriented Master’s degree program Intelligent Systems (ISY) pursues precisely this aim.
+Based on scientific methodology, in three semesters, it will enable you to understand, design and implement complex, distributed and large Intelligent Systems.
 This applies for applications in both industry and research.
-It will prepare you for challenging scientific roles in application-oriented computer science, as well as for managerial roles in the IT sector.
+It will prepare you for challenging scientific roles in application-oriented computer science, as well as for managerial roles.

 Do you have questions about applying?
 You can find all the answers in the FAQs for online applications.